uzeyirce/nym-node-gateway-mode/README.md

 chmod +x nym-node
 ```

-Set your Node ID (it can be anything you like, for example, alexnym) and enter it in the relevant field below.
-In the Hostname section, enter the hostname you obtained under your domain name.
+Set your Node ID (which can be any identifier you prefer, such as "alexnym") and enter it in the corresponding field below.
+In the Hostname section, input the hostname you configured under your domain name.
 ```bash
 ./nym-node run --id YOURNODEID --init-only --mode entry-gateway --public-ips "$(curl -4 https://ifconfig.me)" --hostname "YOURHOSTNAME" --http-bind-address 0.0.0.0:8080 --mixnet-bind-address 0.0.0.0:1789 --accept-operator-terms-and-conditions --wireguard-enabled true
 ```